-When the lottery wants to drum up business, they don’t raise the odds.
+When the lottery wants to boost ticket sales, they don’t raise the odds.
 They raise the jackpot.

 - Eight modules

 - A video series

 - An elephant (just kidding, I definitely want an elephant)

 In other words, they want to feel something.

 Tamara Mellon, the founder of Jimmy Choo, is someone who’s done this brilliantly.
 She’s not advertising shoes, nor heels, nor cool designs.

 She’s advertising sharp-toothed maverick grit.